GRASP: Guided Residual Adapters with Sample-wise Partitioning: Experiments

 \section{Experiments}

 \textbf{Datasets.} Motivated by our central goal of enabling more diverse and faithful image generation in medical imaging, we adopt MIMIC-CXR-LT~\cite{holste2022} as our primary benchmark.
 This dataset extends the large-scale MIMIC-CXR collection~\cite{johnson2019} by introducing additional rare disease categories and constructing single-label splits to emphasize long-tail behavior.
 The resulting distribution poses a realistic challenge for generative modeling, capturing the severe frequency imbalance observed in real clinical data.
 We follow the official MIMIC-CXR-LT protocol, using 87,493 training samples to train our text-to-image diffusion model and 20,279 test-set prompts to generate synthetic images for evaluation.
 Both splits exhibit similar long-tailed characteristics, enabling consistent assessment of performance across head and tail classes.
-The detailed label statistics are summarized in Table~\ref{tab:label-counts}.

 Likewise, we base the evaluation of the classifier in our downstream task on NIH-CXR-LT~\cite{holste2022}.
 This chest X-ray dataset is a split of ChestXray14~\cite{wang2017} with additional long-tail classes added.
 For evaluation, we take the proposed test split and filter any labels that are not part of MIMIC-CXR-LT, resulting in 16,506 samples.